 While IAVI is adept at convening industry, pharma, academia, and HIV-affected countries, she explained, in-country support remains critical.
 IAVI works in several countries in East Africa where the disease burden from HIV is disproportionately high.
-Advocates, scientists, and government officials in Kenya, for example, have called for increased domestic financing for HIV research—including in this 2016 policy brief—but the need is greater than ever.
+Advocates, scientists, and government officials in Kenya, for example, have called for increased domestic financing for HIV research, but the need is greater than ever.

 “It’s super-challenging for these countries, which have so many health issues to deal with,” she said.

 Click here to watch a clip of Fran Priddy, and click here to watch the full event, featuring experts from The Bill & Melinda Gates Medical Research Institute, Sabin Vaccine Institute, the Human Vaccines Project, and many others.